GenericMappingTools/GMTjl_doc/documentation/utilities/stereonet.md

   and line & marker settings (see ``plots`` manual for details on them).

 In case the produced figure is still not satisfactory, you can make one by yourself.
-For that use the `Dv, Dp = _stereonet(mat)` function to get the fault planes and poles.
+For that use the `Dv, Dp = stereonet_data(mat)` function to get the fault planes and poles.
 A good place to start is the `stereonet` function itself.
 Type ``@edit GMT.stereonet([0 0])`` to see the code.